 by Eoin O’Mahony

-One final question remains for me: if each part of the island is covered by a parish, where is there left to evangelize, a central part of being a Christian according to Church teaching?
-Bringing the word of God to those who have yet to hear it seems redundant in a spatial politics within which every kilometer is within a parish.
-I am proposing here that the 19th century development of an imperial Church, one in which all of the island of Ireland is colonized by a stadial understanding of territory, has meant that the Catholic Church in Ireland lost an important part of its mission.
-The parish as a spatial unit provided the basis for a diagram of biopolitical control that gave a basis to practice that was detached from its mission.
+As diagrams of control parishes are often understood in terms of a stadial control of the diocese.
+They always extend from the boundary with one diocese to the coast or from one boundary to the next.
+For the institution of the Catholic Church in Ireland, where are the places left to evangelise in Ireland?
+Bringing the word of God to those who have yet to hear it seems redundant in a spatial politics within which every kilometre is within a parish.
+I am proposing here that the 19th century development of an imperial Church, one in which all of the island of Ireland is colonised by a stadial understanding of territory, has meant that the Catholic Church in Ireland lost an important part of its mission.
+The parish as a spatial unit provided the basis for a diagram of biopolitical control.
+This diagram provided a basis to a routinised practice, one that was about maintenance of territory.
 With each parish abutting another, there was nowhere for the Catholic parish to go but to turn in on its own maintenance as a source of its own power.

 There is, of course, the possibility for other ways to think about the mission of the Church in Ireland through a reterritorialized church.
 The parish of the Travelling People thinks about and enacts mission and pastoral care that places people, not the control of buildings, at its centre.
 In this way, there are yet more places for that parish to develop.
 The product of an imperial model of the Catholic Church, coterminous with the boundaries of the island, is a model of parish that doesn’t see the need to develop and enrich the faith of its people.
 As I explain, the mapping of these parishes may well reinforce this sense that dioceses have control of a territory.
 Any ceding of this control, moral, cultural or political, feeds into a defensiveness which makes the red lines more important than an open-ended Christian understanding of community.